ASTRA-Safety/IMCA/IMCA_Plus_Full_Paper.md

 ## 1. Introduction

-*Building from our philosophical foundation—the kill switch paradox—we now articulate the technical basis for alignment in IMCA+.*
+*Building from our philosophical foundations—the paradoxes of prohibition and kill switches—we now articulate the technical basis for alignment in IMCA+.*

 ### 1.1 Motivation & Connection to Prior Art